estuary/flow/site/docs/concepts/schemas.md

 Instead Flow uses optimistic transaction pipelining to do as much useful work as possible, while it awaits the commit of a previous transaction.
-This natural back-pressure affords _plenty_ of opportunity for data reductions while minimizing latency.
+This natural back-pressure affords plenty of opportunity for data reductions while minimizing latency.
 :::

-### `reduce` Annotations
+### `reduce` annotations

 Reduction behaviors are defined by `reduce`
 [JSON schema annotations](#annotations)
 within your document schemas.
-These annotations tell Flow of the specific reduction strategies to use at your various document locations.
+These annotations provide Flow with the specific reduction strategies to use at your various document locations.

 If you're familiar with the _map_ and _reduce_ primitives present in